Taninim Stream Nature Reserve guide starts with basics (direction, hours, trails), and then we will hike along the Dam trail. Let’s begin!

 After entering this nature reserve, you will see several small buildings.
 One of them is the showroom.

-On Saturdays, every half hour, a short movie is screened in the showroom.
+On Saturdays, a short movie is screened in the showroom every half hour.
 The film tells the story of Taninim Stream Nature Reserve, both from the archaeological and wildlife perspectives.

-If you are visiting on a regular day (not Saturday), then ask the staff to set the movie.
+If you visit on a regular day (not Saturday), ask the staff to play the movie.

 The Ancient Reservoir

 After watching the short movie, we started walking.
-And out first stop was at the ancient reservoir (POI #2 on the site map).
+And our first stop was at the ancient reservoir (point of interest #2 on the map).

-As mentioned at the archaeology and history section, the city of Caesarea needed water.
-Thus, initially Roman built the “tall” aqueduct.
-And as the city grew, and additional water was needed, the Romans decided to build another aqueduct.
+As mentioned in the archaeology and history section, the city of Caesarea needed water.
+Thus, initially, Romans built the “tall” aqueduct.
+And as the town grew and additional water was required, the Romans decided to make another aqueduct.

-Today, all this area is dry land (mostly used for agriculture purposes).
+Today, all of this area is dry land (mainly used for agricultural purposes).
 But when the Ancient Reservoir existed, all this area was flooded.

 By the way, you can hike in this area of Mount Carmel.
-See Ramat HaNadiv guide for additional details.
+See the guide to Ramat HaNadiv for additional details.

 The Eucalyptus Grove

-POI #3 is the eucalyptus grove.
+Point of interest #3 is the eucalyptus grove.
 And it is the overnight and nesting grounds for herons and other birds.
-And as always with wildlife, if you are interested in seeing it, come either early or towards sunset.
+And as always with wildlife, if you are interested in seeing it, come early or towards sunset.

 The Aqueduct Route